 Over at Dr. Quinzel’s office, Helena attends another session where she divulges about learning what her father did as an “aggressive hobby” and that part of her blamed him for her mother’s death.
 When she brings up Barbara taking her in as a means of help, Harleen states how “human beings are essentially selfish creatures” and makes Helena question whether Babs’ act was ultimately for her friend or for herself.

 Back at the clock tower, Dinah exclaims that she couldn’t inform the police about the victim’s fear towards rats that weren’t physically present, to which Barbara exclaims that it was most likely brought out of his subconsciousness via a metahuman.
 However, she doesn’t have any known metahuman criminals with said ability in her database.
-Lance then exclaims that the guy did bring mention “Phoenix”.
+Lance then exclaims that the guy did mention “Phoenix”.
 Ultimately, Babs discovers that he was referring to Phoenix Industries, a dummy corporation formed in New Gotham City a few months prior that was used to purchase the old dockyards.
 She then realizes that it would allow the company to acquire total access over the city’s infrastructure.
 Afterwards, she traces the tax filings towards the revelation of a four-man ownership group.
 Out of said quartet, two of them are listed as deceased via suicides.

 We then shift over to nighttime as Huntress has been sent to guard one of the two remaining owners while the fourth guy is currently out-of-town.
 Helena looks throughout the apartment, only to discover the man having been hung to death.
 Not too long afterwards, Barbara informs her to escape, since she just picked up something vital on the police scanner.
 Unfortunately, Det.
 Reese bursts in and catches her.